Bharadwaj-vinay/devTinder/schemaNotes.md

 mongoose.model():
 Creates a Mongoose model named "User" based on the userSchema.
 The model provides methods like create(), find(), findById(), etc., to interact with the User collection in MongoDB.

+The save() method returns a Promise that resolves to the saved document, including any modifications made by Mongoose or the database.
+It is commonly used to persist new documents or updates to the database.